GaruGaku

 GaruGaku: Saint Girls Square Academy (ガル学。〜聖ガールズスクエア学院〜, GaruGaku: Sei Gāruzu Sukueia Gakuin) is an anime series produced by OLM and Wit Studio and directed by Norihito Takahashi.
 The series follows a group of girls based on and voiced by members of the idol group Girls², who aim to perform on the Girls Arena stage.
 The show aired from April 2020 to March 2021 on the CharaSta segments of the children's morning show Oha Suta where the girls were Oha Girls.
 A second season aired from January to March 2022.

 A manga adaptation was serialized in Shogakukan's Ciao magazine from April 2020 to March 2021.
 In March 2021, it was revealed that the anime would be adapted as a live-action drama with the Girls2 members playing their respective characters.

 Plot

 Toa is a new transfer student at St. Girls Square Academy, with the goal to stand on the Girls Arena stage.
-She encounters 3 teams of girls who all share the same dream and she influences them with her happy, positive nature.
-The 3 teams work hard at their Girls Activities so that they can be the team to stand on that stage.
+She encounters three teams of girls who all share the same dream and influences them with her happy, positive nature.
+The three teams work hard at their Girls Activities so they can be the team to stand on that stage.

 St. Girls Square Academy is a pro-star performer school, and it is only open to those who have passed the auditions that have been held around the country.
 The students form a team where they dream of performing on the stage of the biggest event that is held once a year.
 However, only one team can stand on the stage.